Fatigue (PDQ®)NCI PDQ Summaries for Patients

 Therapists use talk therapy (counseling) to treat certain emotional or behavioral disorders.
 This kind of therapy helps patients change how they think and feel about certain things.
 Talk therapy may help decrease a cancer patient's fatigue by working on problems related to cancer that make fatigue worse, such as:

 - Fear that the cancer may come back.

 - A pattern of sleep and activity that changes from day to day.

 Self-care for fatigue

-Learning about the risk of cancer-related fatigue and how to reduce fatigue may help you cope with it better and improve quality of life.
+Fatigue is often a short-term side effect of treatment, but in some patients it becomes chronic (continues as a long-term condition).
+Managing chronic fatigue includes adjusting to life with fatigue.
+Learning the facts about cancer-related fatigue may help you cope with it better and improve quality of life.
 For example, some patients in treatment worry that having fatigue means the treatment is not working.
 Anxiety over this can make fatigue even worse.
 Some patients may feel that reporting fatigue is complaining.
 Knowing that fatigue is a normal side effect that should be reported and treated may make it easier to manage.

 Working with the health care team to learn about the following may help patients cope with fatigue: